Drug Addiction And Families: The Impact, Consequences, And How To Get Help

 What Is Addiction?

-First of all, you need to understand how drug addiction happens.
+First of all, you need to understand what is drug addiction happens.
 It’s easy to believe that it’s a choice– that addicts choose to take drugs and stay dependent on them.
 But that’s simply not true.
 It’s certainly not a “lack of willpower” that causes addiction or that keeps people who struggle to come off of drugs.

 Instead, it’s a disorder of the mind.
 One that compels you to indulge in rewarding activities that stimulate pleasure in some way, regardless of any negative consequences.
 Drug addiction is a chronic version of that – where the user continues to use drugs, despite any of the adversity that comes their way.

 Despite the action of taking drugs seems like a choice to many, it’s not merely a choice to addicts.
 Classed as a brain disorder, drug addiction shows changes to the brain in relation to the feelings of stress, self-control, and reward.
-Yes, there may have been a choice to take the drug to begin with, but when addiction sets in, self-control is often lost and the pursuit of pleasure or reward that the drug gives is too powerful – despite any stress the disorder may cause to the addict or their loved ones.
+Yes, there may have been a choice to take the drug, to begin with, but when addiction sets in, self-control is often lost and the pursuit of pleasure or reward that the drug gives is too powerful – despite any stress the disorder may cause to the addict or their loved ones.

 How Can You Treat It?

-Now, as much as the likelihood (and intensity) of the addiction can vary between user to user, if you are addicted to a certain drug or many drugs, or you’re a loved one of an addiction, you will need to find a treatment solution that suits you.
+Now, as much as the likelihood (and intensity) of the addiction can vary from user to user, if you are addicted to a certain drug or many drugs, or you’re a loved one of an addiction, you will need to find a treatment solution that suits you.
 This is often the sticking point with drug addiction and families really come to light.

 Because the family only ever wants the addict to get better – yet knowing how to do it can be tough.
 At the same time, this can bring on the issues that are often seen with facilitation, enabling, and co-dependency.
 Before we delve into this further, and subsequently how the drug addiction and families relationship can actually enable treatment, here are the key treatment options: